Types of Electrical Wires and Cables

-Safety: If you have any uncertainty as to whether a white wire is used as neutral or hot in a project, check with a professional electrician.
+Safety: A neutral can be just as dangerous as a hot wire, with the potential to electrocute you or to "ground out" and electrify any metal it comes in contact with.
+If you have any uncertainty as to whether a white wire is used as neutral or hot in a project, check with a professional electrician.

 NM-B, UF, AC, metal-clad, coaxial and category 5e cables each have specific purposes and applications.

-- “NM” = non-metallic, which refers to the flexible, typically PVC sheathing surrounding the cable; “B” = a heat rating of 194 degrees Fahrenheit, ensuring that wires can operate at certain levels without overheating.
+- “NM” stands for non-metallic, which refers to the flexible, typically PVC sheathing surrounding the cable; “B” = a heat rating of 194 degrees Fahrenheit, ensuring that wires can operate at certain levels without overheating.

 - Most common form of indoor residential electrical wiring.